U.S. Tax Treatment of New Zealand UniSaver Scheme

 FBAR - FinCEN Form 114

-KiwiSaver accounts are considered foreign financial assets for U.S. tax purposes, and they need to be reported on the FBAR (Foreign Bank Account Report) if a U.S. citizen or resident alien meets the filing threshold.
+A UniSaver account is considered a foreign financial account for U.S. tax purposes, and it needs to be reported on the FBAR (Foreign Bank Account Report) if a U.S. citizen or resident alien meets the filing threshold.

 A U.S. person must file an FBAR if they have a financial interest in or signature or other authority over any financial account(s) outside the U.S., and the aggregate amount of the highest balances in all the accounts exceeds $10,000 at any time during the calendar year.